marek22k/Logicians/README.md

 ## UnCiv Mod Logicians

 This is an UnCiv mod, which adds a civilization and corresponding units and buildings.
 When playing against other players, this mod may seem unfair to others!
-The units and buildings were inspired by real programs or projects (sishe Inspiration.md).
+The units and buildings were inspired by real programs or projects (see Inspiration.md).
 It is still a work in progress.

 ## Hosting
 The repository that contains the mod is developed and maintained on Codeberg.
 However, since UnCiv needs a copy of the mod on GitHub to show up in the list, there is a copy on GitHub.